List of Southeastern Conference champions: Pre-championship game era (1933–1991)

-Championship Game era (1992–present)
+Championship game era (1992–present)

 Divisional champions

-Since the SEC expanded in 1992, divisional champions have been crowned.
-Occasionally, a tie between two or more teams occurs, requiring a tie-breaker.
-All teams involved in the tie-breaker are considered co-divisional champions, and the winner of the tie-breaker is the division's representative to the Championship Game.
-Below is list of all divisional champions and co-champions:
+From 1992 through 2023, divisional champions were crowned.
+Occasionally, a tie between two or more teams occurred, requiring a tiebreaker.
+All teams involved in the tiebreaker were considered co-divisional champions, and the winner of the tiebreaker was the division's representative to the championship game.
+The 2023 season was the last for the divisional format.
+All divisional champions and co-champions are listed below.